VickyMerzOwn/VickyMerzOwn.github.io/_posts/2021-12-16-Chaitanya.md

 ---
 layout: post
-title: "Home-Work 5, Question 9"
+title: "Home-Work 3, Question 6"
-subtitle: "Setting up screen-brightness adjustment in i3 window manager"
+subtitle: "Classify the students in CS100 based on their savings"
 ---
 # Assignment 3